 Step 5: Taking care not spill, fill your lip balm tubes with the mixture, leaving a couple of centimeters from the top.

-Let your homemade lip balm mixture cool in the tubes for about an hour before using, otherwise, it’ll be much too soft.
+Let your lip balm mixture cool in the tubes for about an hour before using, otherwise, it’ll be much too soft.

 You can make use of small balm pots rather than tubes if you prefer, although chapstick tubes are inexpensive, readily available here and lend a more professional touch to the finished product.